MCFpy/mcf/docs/part_i.md

 The program allows one to choose between no, data-driven, and user-defined support conditions, which can be selected by [support_check](./core_6.md#support_check).
 The support checks are based on the estimated propensity scores discussed above.
 For data-driven support, you have to specify a quantile in [support_quantil](./core_6.md#support_quantil).
 Denoting by $q$ the quantile chosen, the program drops observations with propensities scores smaller than the largest $q$ or larger than the smallest ($1-q$) quantile of the treatment groups.
 Contrary to this condition, user-defined support directly specifies the support threshold of the propensity scores in [support_min_p](./core_6.md#support_min_p).
 If a support check is conducted, the program removes all observations with at least one treatment state off support.

+The argument [support_max_del_train](./core_6.md#support_max_del_train) defines a threshold for the share of observations off support in the training data set.
+If this threshold is exceeded, the program terminates because of too large imbalances in the features across treatment states.
+In such a case, a new and more balanced input data set is required to run the program.

 ### Input arguments for common support

 | Argument                                       | Description                                                  |